tsantos84/serializer/README.md

 This project is still in development and are fully open to your contribution.
 Want to contribute?
 Choose your feature bellow and lets discuss about it:

-* Ability to deserialize objects
 * Support for `XML` and `CSV` encoders (output)
-* Support for read configuration from annotations
 * Documentation
 * Any idea?